Easing cancer’s burden on mental health

 Cancer treatments such as surgery, radiation and chemotherapy also take a toll on mental well-being.
 Major depression affects up to 16 per cent of people with cancer and almost half of patients with cancer who are receiving palliative care.

 After treatment ends, people can be caught by surprise by the lingering effects of cancer on their bodies, relationships, employment, finances, sexuality and spiritualty.
 These impacts, along with the fear of the cancer returning, can lead to clinically significant depression, anxiety and poorer quality of life.

 Family members, too, may experience mental health problems as they try to support the complex physical and emotional needs of their loved ones.
 They often struggle under the burden of caregiver burnout and have to deal with grief after (or even before) the loss of their relative.

 Help is available

-Cancer Care Ontario (which in time will become Ontario Health) and the Regional Cancer Programs recognize the importance of supporting patients and their families through these mental health challenges.
+Ontario Health (Cancer Care Ontario) and the Regional Cancer Programs recognize the importance of supporting patients and their families through these mental health challenges.
 The Ontario Cancer Plan 2019 – 2023 calls for timely access to psychosocial oncology services for patients across the province.
 These services address the psychological, social, practical, emotional, spiritual, functional and quality-of-life impacts of cancer on patients and their families.